About the Royal Commission

 Royal Commission released its final report and made 409 recommendations on how to improve laws, policies and practices to prevent and better respond to child sexual abuse in institutions.

-Further information regarding this can be found on the Royal Commission into Institutional Responses to Child Sexual Abuse website.
+Further information can be found on the Royal Commission into Institutional Responses to Child Sexual Abuse website.